bshack/trndyModel/README.md

 ### Events

-Add change listener to the model.
-Whenever a model changes it will emit a 'change' event.
+Add change listener to the model:

 ```
 modelColor.on('change', function(data) {